Is Japan expensive…?

 Photo: @themanwiththetinyguitar

-Keep your transportation and sleeping costs low and show some sincerity for Japan – and Japanese people – and you’ll find a whole new world opens up to you.
+Keep your transportation and sleeping costs low and show some sincerity for Japanese people and local culture – and you’ll find a whole new world opens up to you.
 And it’ll be an absolutely spectacular adventure too!
 Japan still holds a very dear place in my heart even when it feels like so many lifetimes ago.

 In summary, how much would a trip to Japan cost?
 I dunno, that’s up to you.
 But…